-The Processes tab on the Automation dashboard is where Administrators can manage all the process automations for your practice.
+The Processes tab on the Automation dashboard is where an FYI Admin, or a user in a User Group that has Permissions enabled for Automations, can manage and run the Automation processes for your practice.

 From FYI, click the Automation menu option.

 Display the Processes tab.

 - If you are an FYI Admin, or a user in a User Group that has Permissions enabled for Automations, you will be able to add, change and delete Processes and Apps and you will see the Process History tab.
 Refer to Managing User Groups.

 - If the User Group you belong to does not have Permissions enabled for Automations, you will only see the Processes and Apps tabs and the Edit tool displays as unavailable.

 - Archived processes are hidden by default.
 To show these, click the Archived button on the Automation dashboard.